Russia’s war in Ukraine: Latest developments

 – Fighting rages for other cities –

-The Ukrainian military says fighting is ongoing for control of the cities of Chernihiv and Kharkiv in the northeast, and in the southeast for the besieged city of Mariupol and Severodonetsk.
+The Ukrainian military says fighting is raging for control of the northern city of Chernihiv and Kharkiv and Severodonetsk in the east.
+It says two of its soldiers are killed in strikes on Lutsk military air base in the northwest.

-Britain’s defence ministry says Russian forces are committing numbers to the cities, which will “reduce the numbers of forces available” and “further slow Russian progress”.

 – Moscow pledges daily corridors –

-Moscow promises to open humanitarian corridors every day to allow Ukrainians to flee onto its soil, but Kyiv has previously rejected evacuation routes leading into Russia or its ally Belarus.
+Moscow promises to open humanitarian corridors every day to allow Ukrainians to flee, but Kyiv has rejected routes leading into Russia or its ally Belarus.

 – UN meets on Russia bio-weapon claim –

-The UN Security Council will hold an urgent meeting Friday at the request of Russia over the alleged development of biological weapons in Ukraine.
+The UN Security Council will meet Friday after Russia says biological weapons are being developed in Ukraine, claims both Washington and Kyiv deny.

 – US warns more sanctions possible –

-The United States and its European allies could impose additional penalties on Moscow because “the atrocities that they’re committing against civilians seem to be intensifying”, US Treasury Secretary Janet Yellen says.
+The US and its European allies could impose more penalties on Moscow because “atrocities against civilians seem to be intensifying”, US Treasury Secretary Janet Yellen says.

-White House press secretary Jen Psaki says any decision by Moscow to seize assets of US or international companies “will ultimately result in more economic pain for Moscow”.
+White House press secretary Jen Psaki warns Moscow to seizing assets of US or international companies will “result in more economic pain for Moscow”.

 – EU douses Ukraine’s hopes –

-European Union leaders tell Ukraine there is no fast way to join the bloc, with Dutch Prime Minister Mark Rutte saying membership is “something for the long term, if at all”.
+European Union leaders tell Ukraine there is no fast way to join the bloc, with Dutch Prime Minister Mark Rutte saying membership is “for the long term, if at all.”

-The UN says more than 2.3 million people have fled Ukraine — more than half to Poland.
+More than two and a half million people have fled the “senseless war” in Ukraine, the UN says — more than half to Poland.